ackerleytng/auth-mechanisms/exploration/README.md

 ### Browser

-Start your browser, visit https://httpbin.test:7443 (include the https part - Chrome will not add it automatically for you)
+Start your browser, visit https://httpbin.localhost

 Everything should load as per normal.

-Now, in your address bar, try https://httpbin.test:7443/get
+Now, in your address bar, try https://httpbin.localhost/get

 You should get redirected to keycloak for a login.
 Log in with `user0` and `password`.